 Loyalty provides for a margin of error, and as a human being it’s not if, it’s when you’re going to need it.
 So, go back to your employees.
 Go back to your clients and if you want to, go back to your spouse and ask them: “Are they satisfied, or are they loyal?”

 Catch the next “Eat This Not That, A Leader’s List Of Ingredients To Create Better Communication” video in 2 weeks!
-And to here more on this particular topic, have a listen at Phorest FM Episode 116:
+And to hear more on this particular topic, have a listen to Phorest FM Episode 116: